umbrellait-maksim-baevskiy/all-in-one-seo-pack/PULL_REQUEST_TEMPLATE.md

+## Issue

+Put the issue # here.

 ## Proposed changes

 Describe the big picture of your changes here to communicate why the PR should be accepted.
 If it fixes a bug or resolves a feature request, be sure to link to that issue.

 ## Types of changes

-What types of changes does your code introduce to Appium?
+What types of changes does your code introduce?
 _Put an `x` in the boxes that apply_

 - [ ] Bugfix (non-breaking change which fixes an issue)